vinoth789/Money-tracker/docs/_posts/2017-06-04-ImplementationAndUIDesign.md

 }
 </p>
 <h2 style="color: #2e6c80;">1.8 Logging </h2>
 <p>Logging methods has to be used since we work as a team.
 We might not know whose file throws an error.
-If all these are captured in a log it will be quite useful for fellow developers.
+If all these are captured in a log it will be quite useful for fellow developers.<br>
 <b>Example :</b><br>
 public validatePin() {<br>
         Log.e(TAG, "Inside validate PIN method");<br>